-I woke in the middle of the night to complete silence.
+I woke in the middle of the night to complete silence, it was the PCT desert storm.
 The sound of silence was so strange I sat bolt upright in the tent.
 I unfurled my head from my sleeping bag.
 I was zipped in tight, only my nose was protruding.
 Turned out it wasn’t really that silent.
 There was the gentle muffled sound of snow as it hit the walls of the tent.

 Several hours later I woke with the first light of the morning and unzipped you tent to survey the environs.
 Snow on the tent, shrubs and as far as I could see.
 It wasn’t too cold and the promised strong wind gusts didn’t materialise.
 At least I don’t think it did, but one of my tent pegs had been blown out of the ground.

 It was 7am when I hit the trail, I was around 15 minutes behind Tink.
 I lost contact with Tink for about 3 hours as I fought off icy cold feet from the snow.
 My non waterproof shoes leaked melted snow to soak my socks and freeze my feet.
 The higher I climbed the deeper the snow.